bigashman/roadshow/09-codechanges.md

 ####**Exercise: Using GitHub Web Hooks**

-OpenShift Origin supports receiving webhooks from remote code repositories when code changes, including from GitHub and GitLab.
+OpenShift supports receiving webhooks from remote code repositories when code changes, including from GitHub and GitLab.
 When a notification is received, a new build will be triggered on OpenShift.
 This allows for automated pipeline of code/build/deploy.